Gary Eikenberry Consulting

 - Ubuntu Linux: Ubuntu Linux offers a lot of choices.
 It's available in several "flavours" and desktop environments tailored to specific purposes and preferences.
 As one of the most popular distributions available Ubuntu has a vast support community, which means that help is very rarely more than a click or two away.
 Find out more or download the latest version at http://www.ubuntu.com.

 - Lubuntu Linux: One of those above-mentioned flavours is Lubuntu.
-While we previously recommended Linux Mint, some installation issues and security concerns have led us to switch to Lubuntu, a lighter take on Ubuntu wich we believe is similar to Mint in its approach to efficiency and productivity.
-Lubuntu has access to the extensive Ubuntu software repositories.
+Lubuntu is a lighter take on Ubuntu with access to the extensive Ubuntu software repositories and a desktop environment which will seem somewhat mpre familiar to Windows refugees.
 Find out more or download the latest version at http://www.lubuntu.net.

 - LXLE: There are a number of light weight Linux distributions suitable for extending the life of computers that might no longer have the power demanded by the latest version of Windows.
 LXLE is our current favourite.
 LXLE is based on Lubuntu which is an Ubuntu OS using the LXDE desktop environment.
 It is designed to be a drop-in and go OS, primarily for aging computers.
 Find out more or download the latest version at http://lxle.net.